Enabling Act of 1933: Party positions

 The KPD had not been formally banned despite the Nazis' virulent anti-Communist rhetoric.
 A violent uprising was still feared, and it was hoped that the KPD's presence on the ballot would siphon off votes from the SPD.
-However, even before the election of 5 March, the party was subject to virulent police repression on the grounds of its purported involvement in the Reichstag fire and it was widely understood that the KPD deputies would not be allowed to take their seats in parliament.
+However, even before the election of 5 March, the party was subject to intense police repression on the grounds of its purported involvement in the Reichstag fire and it was widely understood that the KPD deputies would not be allowed to take their seats in parliament.

 The SPD's expected opposition was partly neutralized by the Reichstag Fire Decree, which had been used to detain a number of SPD deputies.
 Other SPD parliamentarians had fled into exile.

 Debate within the Centre Party had continued until the day of the vote.
 Ludwig Kaas advocated voting in favour of the act, touting promised written guarantees from Hitler.
 Former Chancellor Heinrich Brüning wanted the bill to be rejected.
 The majority sided with Kaas, and Brüning agreed to maintain party cohesion by voting for the law.

 Manoeuvring

 The Reichstag, led by its president, Hermann Göring, changed its rules of procedure to make it easier to pass the bill.
-Under the Weimar Constitution, a quorum of two-thirds of the entire Reichstag membership was required to be present in order to pass a law amending the constitution.
-In this case, 432 of the Reichstag's 647 deputies would normally be required to be present.
+Under the Weimar Constitution, a quorum of two-thirds of the entire Reichstag membership was required to be present in order to call up a law amending the constitution—in this case, 432 of the Reichstag's 647 deputies.
 To sidestep this potential obstruction, Göring reduced this figure to 378 by not counting the 81 KPD deputies who were absent.